zlcggb/Review-Gate-win11-chinese/readme.md

    - Confirm whether the Review Gate popup appears normally and whether messages you input in the popup can be normally received and echoed by AI in the chat box.

 ## 🎤 Voice Function Usage

+**Important Note: To ensure stable operation of the MCP server, voice recognition functionality has been disabled.
+You can interact with the AI via text and images.**

 Review Gate V2 supports Speech-to-Text functionality: